Is ‘Teen Mom’ Kailyn Lowry’s Baby Daddy Javi, Tyler, Or JC?

 Speculation is still running high days after Kailyn Lowry confirmed her third pregnancy on social media.
 Lowry has yet to confirm the identity of the father, but that hasn’t stopped everyone from throwing out possible suspects.
 Who is Lowry’s new baby daddy?

-According to Cafe Mom, there are three likely candidates — Lowry’s ex, Javi Marroquin, her good friend Tyler Hill, and Teen Mom 2 producer JC Cueva.
+According to Cafe Mom, there are three likely candidates — Lowry’s ex, Javi Marroquin; her good friend Tyler Hill; and Teen Mom 2 producer JC Cueva.
 It’s important to note that Lowry denied the pregnancy for weeks, and there’s no telling when she’ll reveal the identity of the father.

 Hill is a strong candidate.
 He was rumored to have started an affair with Lowry when Marroquin was on active duty in the Air Force and serving time overseas.
 Marroquin and Lowry bashed each other a lot in the months building up to their divorce, but they didn’t confirm that infidelity was a problem.